bluechipgit/supervised-learning-risk-analysis/README.md

 ## Usage

-To use the credit risk resampling notebook, open credit_risk_resampling.ipynb in a Jupyter Lab environment (or other IDE with Jupyter notebook extensions):
+To use the credit risk resampling notebook, open credit_risk_resampling.ipynb in a Jupyter Lab environment (or other IDE with Jupyter notebook extensions)

 ---